 • Humanities and Social Sciences (HSS)

-• Science, Technology, Engineering and Mathematics (STEM)
+• Science, Technology, Engineering, and Mathematics (STEM)

-• Sciences for Society (interdisciplinary STEM-HSS projects)
+• Science for Society (interdisciplinary STEM-HSS projects)

+Selected projects will receive a $20,000 grant, to be shared equally between the French and the American partners over 2 years.
 These funds will support transatlantic mobility of researchers, collaborative research activities such as the organization of international workshops or conferences, and the production of joint publications.

 The grant covers travel expenses between France and the US, accommodation and living expenses in these two countries, and costs of joint endeavors including the organization of conferences and publication fees.
 It can also support mobilities of researchers for project purposes in a third country.